lounotlew/AYRABTS/README.md

-# All Your Restaurants Are Belong To Us - Simple Interface for Downloading Yelp API Data
+# All Your Restaurants Are Belong To Us - Simple and Intuitive App for Downloading Yelp API Data
 > App. written by Lewis Kim; Yelp API fetch/request functions borrowed from online sources (see files for authors).

 ### Description